High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Results for the Nonlinear Fibre Channel

-The comparison of the different strategies investigated in this paper is shown in Fig.~\ref{fig:compare64}.
-This figure shows the performance of 4 different formats, namely the regular square QAM, 2D and 4D constellations optimised for the AWGN channel and a 2D constellation optimised with the same number of bits per 4 dimensions, in terms of the trade-off between the linear and nonlinear shaping gain.
+The comparison of the different strategies investigated in this paper is shown in Fig.~\ref{fig:compare64} evaluated using the \ac{SSFM} as described previously.
+This figure shows the performance of 4 different formats, namely the regular square \ac{QAM}, 2D and 4D constellations optimised for the \ac{AWGN} channel and a 2D constellation optimised with the same number of bits per 4 dimensions, in terms of the trade-off between the linear and nonlinear shaping gain.
+All curves saturate for shorter transmitted distances, the \ac{GMI} at $m=12$ bit/4D and the $R^*$ at $mR=9.6$ bit/4D.
 The first result shown is regular \ac{QAM}.
 Following this, the 2D constellation shaped for AWGN is presented, which exhibits better performance.
 The 2D constellation shaped for the linear/nonlinear trade-off has a slightly better performance.
-The 4D constellation for AWGN has the best performance.
-The nonlinear performance metrics presented in this paper are only valid for 2D constellations and, therefore, applying these metrics to the 4D constellation yielded no further performance improvements.
-It is clear that all shaped constellations outperform the regular QAM, after a 1520-km transmission; the 4D constellation by 0.27~bit/4D, the constellation shaped for the nonlinear channel with 0.18 bit/4D and the 2D constellation shaped for \ac{AWGN} by 0.16 bit/4D in GMI.
+The 4D constellation for \ac{AWGN} has the best performance in terms of \ac{AIR}. it should be noted that although it does not show the best performance in terms of SNR, it results in a higher \ac{AIR} or throughput, in terms of GMI, through the resultant shaping gain.
+The nonlinear performance metrics presented in this paper are only valid for 2D constellations and, therefore, applying these metrics to the 4D constellation yielded no further performance improvements and the reason why is the subject of current research\cite{Liga2020Extending}.
+It can be seen, however, that all the shaped constellations outperform the regular \ac{QAM}, after a 1520-km transmission; the 4D constellation by 0.27~bit/4D, the constellation shaped for the nonlinear channel with 0.18 bit/4D and the 2D constellation shaped for \ac{AWGN} by 0.16 bit/4D in \ac{GMI}.
+The $R^*$ shows that the GS-4D-4096 has a reach increase of 2 spans, whereas the GS-2D and the GS-NL-2D show a reach increase of more than 1 span, where after 1440~km transmission, the GS-NL-2D outperforms the GS-2D by 0.4~bit/4D.

-The performance in terms of \ac{SNR}, is shown in Fig.~\ref{fig:compareSNR}.
+The performance in terms of \ac{SNR} for each constellation, is shown in Fig.~\ref{fig:compareSNR}.
 With the SNR results, we can explain some of the performance differences in Fig.~\ref{fig:compare64}.
-The results also show the SNR for QPSK and Gaussian modulation for comparison, as these represent the reasonable best and worst nonlinear channel responses, respectively.
-For the case of Gaussian modulation, the transmitted sequence was generated with samples taken from a normal distribution, treated as symbols.
+The results also show the SNR for \ac{QPSK} and Gaussian modulation for comparison, as these represent the reasonable best and worst nonlinear channel responses, respectively.
+For the reference case of Gaussian modulation, the transmitted sequence was generated with samples taken from a normal distribution, treated as symbols.

 The effect of each constellation format on the nonlinear performance can be observed.
 As expected, the square QAM performed the best and the GS-2D constellation shaped for the AWGN channel performs the worst with $0.1$ dB between them.
 However, the GS-2D constellation still outperformed the square QAM by at least one span or $0.1$ bit higher GMI.